Your diabetes healthcare team

 An exercise physiologist specialises in creating and delivering exercise regimens for people living with chronic conditions such as diabetes.
 They deliver individual consultations as well as group sessions.

-A general practitioner (GP) will often be the person who diagnosed your condition and provides your regular care and diabetes checks.
+A key person in your healthcare team, a general practitioner (GP) will often be the person who diagnosed your condition and provides your regular care and diabetes checks.
 They also generally develop a diabetes plan to help you to navigate your journey, by referring you to the specialist health professionals who will make up your individual diabetes healthcare team.

 An optometrist performs annual eye examinations to identify any potential problems and can refer you to an ophthalmologist (eye specialist) if needed, to avoid complications associated with vision loss, including diabetic retinopathy.